svenslaggare/StackJIT/README.md

 operand at the evaluation stack which will be the return value.
 Functions not enclosed within a function definition is automatically added to the 'main' function which is the entry point for a program.
+The returned value will be the output for the program.

 ##Instruction set##
 * `PUSH <value>`: Pushes a 32-bits integer to the evaluation stack.